Articles

 Can Chinese AI models be used commercially?
 Are there legal risks?

 Both Qwen3 and DeepSeek-R1-0528 are licensed under Apache 2.0 (verifiable in their respective GitHub repositories), explicitly allowing commercial use, modification, and redistribution—provided proper attribution is given.
 As of now, there are no U.S. laws prohibiting the commercial use of Chinese AI models within the United States.
-However, enterprises with strict compliance requirements—especially around GDPR or financial data handling—must verify the data processing agreement (DPA) and server location when using hosted APIs (as opposed to self-hosting open weights).
-This is a standard due diligence step for any third-party API—not a China-specific concern.
+That said, enterprises with strict compliance requirements—especially around GDPR or financial data handling—must verify the data processing agreement (DPA) and server location when using hosted APIs (rather than self-hosting open weights).
+This is a standard due diligence step for any third-party API—not a China-specific issue.
 This article does not constitute legal advice; consult qualified counsel for your specific situation.

 Which models should you evaluate each quarter?